-In a large pan mix 4 1/2 cups of sugar, 1 large can of canned milk.
+In a large pan mix 4 1/2 cups of sugar and evaporated milk.
 Bring to a full boil.
 Boil 6 1/2 minutes, stir to keep from scorching.

 Quickly add to above mixture: 24 ounces chocolate chips, 1/2 pound butter or margarine (cut into pieces), 2 heaping tablespoons marshmallow cream.

 Mix until all chocolate chips and butter is melted, and the marshmallow cream disappears.
 Add 2 cups chopped walnuts, 2 teaspoons vanilla and a pinch of salt.